animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 ## The Workflow Definition

-The entire workflow is defined in one method -- chain the operations and build:
+The entire workflow is defined in one method.
+Chain the operations and build:

 ```csharp
 using AnimatLabs.WorkflowForge.Workflows.Sample.NightlyReconciliation.Operations;